 In addition to creating rights for Plan participants, ERISA imposes obligations on Plan fiduciaries, the people responsible for the operation of an employee benefit plan.
 Under ERISA, fiduciaries must act prudently and solely in the interest of participants and their beneficiaries.
 No one, including your employer or any other person, may fire you or discriminate in any way against you to prevent you from obtaining a welfare benefit or for exercising your rights under ERISA.

 If your claim for a benefit is denied, in whole or in part, you must receive a written explanation of the reason for the denial.
 You have the right to have the Plans review and reconsider your claim and provide you with copies of documents relating to the decision without charge.
 For more information, see "Claims and Appeals."

 Under ERISA, you can take steps to enforce the rights described above.
 For example, if you request materials from the Plan(s) and do not receive them within 30 days, you may file suit in a federal court.
-In such a case, the court may require the Plan Administrator to provide the materials and pay you up to $110 a day until you receive them, unless the materials were not sent for reasons beyond the Plan Administrator's control.
+In such a case, the court may require the Plan Administrator to provide the materials and pay you up to $152 per day for 2018 until you receive them (up to a maximum of $1,527 per request), unless the materials were not sent for reasons beyond the Plan Administrator's control.

 If your claim for benefits is denied or ignored, in full or in part, you may file suit in a state or federal court.
 In addition, if you disagree with the Plan's decision or lack thereof concerning the qualified status of a domestic relations order or a medical child support order, you may file suit in federal court.
 If you believe the fiduciaries are misusing their authority under the Plan, or if you believe you are being discriminated against for asserting your rights, you may request assistance from the U.S. Department of Labor or file a suit in federal court, subject to limitations imposed by Plan rules.